trek-view/basecamp/_posts/2022-03-18-using-ffmpeg-process-gopro-fusion-max-360.md

 If any of these commands are still a little hard to understand, [I recommend taking a look at my ffmpeg cheat sheet post which covers some of the concepts used](/blog/2022/ffmpeg-video-to-frame-cheat-sheet).

-Here's what the output looks like:
+Here is what the output looks like:

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/sSeV3XcnWWw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>